KBlansit/kblansit_web/content/_index.md

 ---

 Hi!
 My name is Kevin Blansit.
-This is my portfolio, highlighting various projects in machine learning and healthcare technology.
+This is my portfolio, highlighting various projects in machine learning, data science, and healthcare technology.

 [Get to know more about me](/about "Get to know me better")